prithivrajmu/pixel-desktop-remastered/public/blog/posts/blog-2.md

 ---
 id: blog-2
-title: "Processing Loss - Loss of a life"
+title: "Processing Loss - Loss of a life, Kaream Rana"
 date: 2025-06-26
 preview: "A look at Kaream's life and who was he..."
 ---

 There are moments in life when someone comes in and changes you in ways you never imagined.
 They show you what you're capable of and the person you could become.
 They teach you about love and life, patience and empathy, forgiveness and, ultimately, death.
 His name was Kareem Rana.
 I gave him that name.
 He came into my life on my terms, and while I thought I was ready for him, I was profoundly wrong.
 I was the student; he showed me the way.
-He carried me at times, even though I was the one physically accomplishing the tasks.
+He carried me at times, even though I was the one physically accomplishing the carrying part.

 I still remember when he was small enough to fit in the palm of my hand, and I remember carrying him in both my arms for the last time to place him in the back of my car.
 The backseat was his favorite spot.
 He loved to put his head out the window and feel the wind on his face.
 Though a little scared, it never seemed to bother him.
 I miss those moments—rolling down the window just for him and seeing the small smile and pure joy that could fix even my most brittle days.
 I’d sometimes worry about the scratches he’d leave on the door, but one look at his face in the rearview mirror made all those worries vanish like magic.
 He truly was a magician, someone who took everything from me yet gave back only joy, love, and comfort.